leo-bauer/personal_website2/research.md

 3. "Rebel Organizational Legacies and Civilian Victimization."
 With Jessica Maves Braithwaite, Kathleen Gallagher Cunningham, Margaret McWeeney and Sean Rao.
 2024.
 Working paper.

-### Recent Projects
+### Other Projects

 * [Converting SRDP Faction IDs to UCDP Actor IDs](/conversion): A table that allows for the conversion of SRDP faction IDs into UCDP actor IDs.

-* [Scraping Data on Peaceful Revolution Protest in East Germany](/protest): A webscraper in Python to collect protest data on the 1989--1990 Peaceful Revolution in the German Democratic Republic.
+* [Scraping Data on Peaceful Revolution Protest in East Germany](https://github.com/leo-bauer/gdr-protest-scraper): A webscraper in Python to collect protest data on the 1989--1990 Peaceful Revolution in the German Democratic Republic.

-* [Predicting Fact-Checking Results Using BERT Language Models](https://ilcss.umd.edu/political-communication/){:target="_blank"}{:rel="noopener noreferrer"}: A project to better understand disinformation and the impact of counter-strategies.

-* [Scraping the Archive of German Far-Right Weekly Junge Freiheit](/jf): A webscraper in Python to collect text data from Germany’s biggest weekly far-right newspaper.
+* [Scraping the Archive of German Far-Right Weekly Junge Freiheit](https://github.com/leo-bauer/junge-freiheit-scraper): A webscraper in Python to collect text data from Germany’s biggest weekly far-right newspaper.